dotnet/csharplang/proposals/csharp-9.0/nullable-reference-types-specification.md

 ### Literals

-The null state of a `null` and `default` literals is "maybe default".
+The null state of a `null` literal is "maybe null".

+Teh null state of a `default` literal depends on the target type of the `default` literal.
+A `default` literal with target type `T` has the same null state as the `default(T)` expression.

 The null state of any other literal is "not null".

 ### Simple names